Best savings accounts February 2023

 If you think you will need easy access to your savings, then here are the top accounts available right now.

 The best paying easy access account open to anyone.
-This account can be opened and managed on the app and it gives you freedom with withdrawals.
-A £1,000 deposit at 2.95% interest will earn you an extra £29.50 over the course of a year.
+This account can be opened via the Chip app and you have unlimited withdrawals.
+A £1,000 deposit at 3.55% interest will earn you £35.50 over the course of a year.

 Provider | Rate (AER variable) | Min/max deposit | Unlimited withdrawals | How to open |